Jwan622/hopkins_data_structures/module_10/notes.md

 #### Quadratic selection sort (selection sort)
 - takes extra space so selection sort works better because it's on a smaller amount of data.
-- k =4 , so divide the original file into 4 subfiles. use the black aux array to store the largest of each subfile.
+- k=4 where k is number of subfiles, and n is 16 which is size of file.
+The aux space will be size of k. so divide the original file into 4 subfiles. use the black aux array to store the largest of each subfile by using bubble or selection sort.
 - then from aux file, pull largest and put it in the final sorted array. replace it with the next largest number from the subfile from where it came.
 - final new largest item from the subfile, put it in the aux file.